Join Our FREE Live Webinar

-legal wholesale real estate wholesaling real estate Oct 05, 2021
+legal real estate investing strategies wholesale real estate wholesaling real estate May 03, 2024

 Real estate wholesaling is a real estate investing technique in which real estate investors begin by entering into a legally enforceable contract of sale to buy real property (rental property, investment property, or otherwise).
 The rights awarded by the executed contract (through the Doctrine of Equitable Conversion) are then sold to another buyer (often called an end buyer or a cash buyer).

 The Doctrine of Equitable Conversion legally determines how a property’s ‘equitable title’ is modified when a contract is fully executed.
 When executed, the buyer receives equitable interest in the property.
-In contrast, the seller’s interests at this time convert to personal property, with a primary function to act as security until closing.
+In contrast, the seller’s interests now convert to personal property, with a primary function to act as security until closing.

-The property’s ownership hits a gray-legal area when a purchase agreement is fully executed.
+When a purchase agreement is fully executed, the property’s ownership hits a gray legal area.
 At this time, the ownership of the property is shared among the seller and the buyer in accordance with the rules dictated by the Principe of Equitable Conversion/Interest.

-• The First Event - The agreement for an owner-occupied or rental property is fully executed, which generally requires the provision of an earnest money deposit.
+• The First Event: The agreement for an owner-occupied or rental property is fully executed, generally requiring an earnest money deposit.

-During the time defined by these two events, the seller maintains possession (and use) of the subject property for which a buyer has a contractual right to receive the property at a later date, according to the terms of the purchase agreement.
+During the time defined by these two events, the seller maintains possession (and use) of the subject property, for which a buyer has a contractual right to receive it later, according to the terms of the purchase agreement.

 As such, during this time, the real property’s ownership is said to be divvied as follows – the legal ownership belongs to the seller (acting as a security interest), while the equitable ownership belongs to the buyer named in the contract.

-Real estate wholesaling offers a manageable and viable way to enter the real estate investment market without the need for a massive capital influx.
+Real estate wholesaling offers a manageable and viable way to enter the real estate investment market without needing a massive capital influx.
 Real estate wholesaling is also a great way to build a network of potential and consistent cash flow streams, end buyer or cash buyers list, colleagues, and lenders or companies offering special financing.

 What Do You Need To Know About Wholesaling Houses In Iowa?